Braylon Edwards: Seattle Seahawks

-Second stint with the Jets
+New York Jets (second stint)

-Edwards was claimed off waivers by the New York Jets on December 11, 2012.
+Edwards was claimed off waivers by the Jets on December 11, 2012.
 On July 25, 2013, Edwards signed a one-year deal with the Jets for the 2013 season.
 He was waived on August 26, 2013.

 NFL career statistics

 Legal issues

 Edwards was stopped at least seven times from 2002 to 2010 for speeding violations, the most recent of which was in October 2008 when he was pulled over for driving 120 mph in a 65 mph zone.

 Two days before being traded to the New York Jets, on October 5, 2009, Edwards reportedly punched Edward Givens, a local party promoter, in the face at 2:30 A.M. outside of the View Ultralounge & Nightclub.
 Givens, who is an acquaintance of LeBron James, alleged that Edwards was jealous of James' success thus prompting Edwards' attack.
 This prompted James to call the incident "childish."
 On October 26, 2009, Edwards was charged with misdemeanor assault and later pleaded no contest to the charge of aggravated assault on January 12, 2010.
 Edwards was given a suspended 180-day jail sentence, was fined $1,000 and placed on inactive probation.
 Though Edwards offered no explanation or apology for his actions, he reportedly regretted the entire ordeal according to his lawyer.
 The NFL did not suspend Edwards for his actions.

 On September 21, 2010, Edwards was arrested on a drunken driving charge in New York early in the morning.
 He was originally pulled over for having excessively tinted windows on his Range Rover.
 Police smelled alcohol on Edwards who blew 0.16—twice the legal limit.
 He was arrested on a DUI charge.

 In October 2013, Braylon was accused of physically assaulting a man who had taken a video of Edwards fighting in the street earlier in the evening with an unknown man.
 The photographer said he was approached by Edwards who demanded the video be deleted and when the photographer refused and started to walk away, Braylon grabbed the photographers ankles from behind and lifted them up, causing the photographer's face to strike the pavement and then followed up by slamming him into the side of a car on the street.
 When approached by the media Braylon Edwards' representatives denied the incident, claiming the story was concocted in a shameless attempt to "take Braylon's money."
+The next day, TMZ presented video footage showing the incident taking place as the victim had described.

-The next day TMZ presented video footage showing the incident taking place as the victim had described.
+On March 4, 2024, Edwards was called a hero by the Farmington Hills Police.
+Edwards came to the aid of an 80-year-old man, saving the victim's life following an attempted murder and assault in a YMCA locker room.